About Mountain Trip

 3. Everyone stands on the summit.

-We will not place the third goal ahead of the first two; however, by hiring, training, supporting and retaining the very best guides for the terrain in which they are guiding, we do a great job of helping climbers stand on top of their mountains.
+We will never sacrifice our first two goals for the sake of the third; however, by hiring, training, supporting and retaining the very best guides for the terrain in which they are guiding, we do a great job of helping climbers stand on top of their mountains.

 Experience is Paramount